arras-energy/gridlabd-template/README.md

 This repository contains the HiPAS GridLAB-D analysis templates.
 Templates are published by organizations, which are specified by country and region.
 Published organizations are listed in the `.orgs` file.
 Each organization publishes templates by listing them in the organization's `.index` file.
 Templates are contained in folders, the contents of which are published in `.catalog` files.

-# Example
+# Template Repository Structure

-The ICA template published by SLAC is listed in the `US/CA/SLAC` folder.
-The template is listed in the `.index` file, and will be included in any index requests.
-The folder `ica_analysis` contains the template files.
+Each organization must be listed in the `.orgs` file to be scanned by the `template` subcommand, e.g., `US/CA/SLAC` is listed.
+There is no provision for a hierarchy.

+Each template must be listed in the organization's `.index` file.

 The files listed in the `.catalog` file will be downloaded when the user gets the template.

 ~~~
 +- .orgs